Marsonina/Time-Series-Classification/README.md

 # Pirate Pain Classification — AN2DL 2024

-Multivariate time-series classification challenge from the **AN2DL 2024** course at Politecnico di Milano.
+Multivariate time-series classification challenge at Politecnico di Milano.
 The task is to classify each pirate's perceived pain level as `no_pain`, `low_pain`, or `high_pain` based on body-joint-angle motion-capture sequences.
 Success is measured by **weighted F1-score**.

 ---